The debate over Trump's mental health

 In fact there is a law in the works for a committee to be required to assess the president's health - the Oversight Commission on Presidential Capacity (OCPC) Act.

 And despite the amount of space given to the topic of the president's mental health, many commentators recoil from it.
-Carlos Lozada writes in the Washington Post: "There is something too simple about dismissing his misdeeds as signs of mental illness; it almost exonerates him, and us."
+Carlos Lozada writes in the Washington Post that this is reductive: "There is something too simple about dismissing his misdeeds as signs of mental illness; it almost exonerates him, and us."

-"If we don't like someone's politics we rail against him, we campaign against him, we don't use the psychiatric system against him," writes former Harvard Law School professor Alan Dershowitz, saying that is "just dangerous".
+Former Harvard Law School professor Alan Dershowitz says this approach is "just dangerous", writing: "If we don't like someone's politics we rail against him, we campaign against him, we don't use the psychiatric system against him,"

-He said that people who thought the 25th Amendment would end the Trump presidency were putting "hope over reality".
+He said people who thought the 25th Amendment would end the Trump presidency were putting "hope over reality".

 Only a "major psychotic break" would result in that, he said.